m-daniela/chat-app/Notes/Final/thesis4.md

 If the points are the same, draw the tangent through that point until it intersects the curve again and the result is still the reflected point

 Multiplication consists of adding the point multiple times to itself.
 There are optimization methods, such as double-and-add and Montgomery ladders.
-The latter is conseidered very fast [@montgomery] and more resistant to timing side-channel attacks.
+The latter is conseidered faster [@montgomery] and more resistant to timing side-channel attacks.

 **ECDH key exchange protocol**